 Develop and implement sustainable & flexible long-term funding for community-based initiatives like LMMAs and OECMs at regional and national levels.
 Make use of innovative approaches to channel funds directly to local organisations and community associations.
-Recognise the potential of LMMAs and OECMS to achieve lasting conservation outcomes, but also the reality that they don't always work and are not ambitious enough.
-Tie funding to performance.
+Recognise the potential of LMMAs and OECMS to achieve lasting conservation outcomes: tie funding to performance.